-The use of diapers can provide a sense of relief to these psychological worries, putting an ease to the threat of urinating evidently in public or having to make a mad dash to the restroom.
-However, once in the restroom, users then have another obstacle to overcome which is disposing of their soiled diaper.
-Finding a solution to secretly dispose of one’s used diaper can cause a new set of psychological concern as one is now left trying to inconspicuously dispose of their diaper in the restroom’s public garbage, where there may be other patrons watching.
+The use of diapers can provide a sense of relief to these psychological worries, putting an ease to the threat of urinating evidently in public or having to make a mad dash to the washroom.
+However, once in the washroom, users then have another obstacle to overcome which is disposing of their soiled diaper.
+Finding a solution to secretly dispose of one’s used diaper can cause a new set of psychological concern as one is now left trying to inconspicuously dispose of their diaper in the washroom’s public garbage, where there may be other patrons watching.

 In a recent publication from Stanford Health, Rachel Hayes* addressed the societal struggles of dealing with incontinence and changing her diaper in public.
 Rachel highlighted “A large amount of urine means changing [my] pads and finding a discreet place to dispose of an adult-sized diaper.
 I always have this anxiety, which doesn’t add to my social charm.”

 Adult diapers were designed to be a solution to urinary incontinence, alleviating any associated stress UI may bring to one’s social life.
 Instead, a new stress for those who experience UI has been created through the disposal of adult diapers.
 Urinary Incontinence affects individuals of all age groups although, more commonly experience by females and elder adults.
 A study conducted by the US National Library of Medicine highlighted that the percentage of elder adults 85+ plus will jump from 10% to 19% by 2040.
 This means as a significant portion of our population ages into senior years, urinary incontinence will also increase.